telerik/ajax-docs/api/server/Telerik.Web.UI/RadDock.md

 You cannot set this property twice, or when you added controls to the ContentContainer.
 If you set
             ContentTemplate the Text property will be ignored.

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  DefaultCommands `DockCommandCollection`

 Gets or sets the value, defining the commands which will appear